DYSLEVIUM/JEE-Management-System/README.md

   - `$ cd JEE-Management-System`

-2. If you are using IntelliJ IDEA, just open this project in IntelliJ IDEA and skip to step 5.

-3. If you are using some another IDE, then open the project in your IDE.
+2. Open the project in your IDE.
 Make sure your VM options are setup properly.
 In my case it was at:
   - `$ --module-path "D:\dev\java\sdkAndIde\javafx-sdk-11.0.2\lib" --add-modules javafx.controls,javafx.fxml`

-4. The libraries used in the project are under ./JEE-Management-System/.idea/libraries.
+4. The libraries used in the project are under ./JEE-Management-System/libraries.
 Include all the libraries in your IDE project.

-5. Change the JDBC_URL to **"jdbc:sqlite:{YOUR_PATH_TO_PROJECT}/JEE-Management-System/src/res/db"** in the JEE-Management-System/src/sample/databaseConnection.java file.

-6. Run the project.
+5. Run the project.

 # Libraries and Plugins Used